About the National Consultant Information Programme

-The NCIP portal is a digital tool that NHS consultants in England – surgeons in the first instance – will use to review their personal patient outcomes data alongside comparable national and unit level data.
+The NCIP portal is a digital tool that NHS consultants in England – surgeons in the first instance – can use to review their personal patient outcomes data alongside comparable national and unit level data.
 It is hosted on NHS England’s Model Hospital Platform.

 GIRFT’s specialty clinical leads have provided support to the programme, working in collaboration with their specialty associations and Royal Colleges to develop the portal content in terms of procedures and metrics, as well as navigation and usability.

 The metrics have been carefully chosen to reflect key practices in each specialty, and give consultants the best possible picture of their own practice.

 Currently the portal holds consultant outcomes data and unit-level data across 12 surgical specialties:

 - General surgery – upper GI and lower GI

 Content is presented on the portal via a series of procedure-specific dashboards.
 Metrics include volume, length of stay or day case rate, and the readmission rate.
 Other metrics such as re-operation rates, revision rates, complication rates and mortality rates are included for procedures where they are deemed appropriate.
 It is intended that, in time, the portal will be extended across all surgical specialties and medical specialties.

 For more information on how to use the portal, you can access our series of how-to videos, and frequently asked questions, by clicking here.

 The number and type of metrics displayed within NCIP will grow and change over time as more data are made available and where clinicians suggest which metrics are the most useful.